Lokage7/Audit-and-Risk-Assessment-Lab/README.md

 ## Audit Process

-### 1. Plan
+### 1. Plan -
+__This is the most important part of the audit, I want to give myself enough time to perform the audit, mitigate findings, and document.__
 - Develop an audit plan with clear objectives, timelines, and methodology.
+- Allow time to perform audit, mitigate findings, and document.
 - Conduct initial meetings to identify systems, processes, and personnel in scope.
 - Gather initial documentation, such as Information Security Policies (ISP), configuration standards, vendor documentation, and previous audit reports.

 ### 2. Determine Audit Scope

+__Determining in-scope areas and reducing scope is crucial to ensure the audit remains focused and manageable, facilitating a more efficient and effective assessment process.
+By clearly defining the scope, I can concentrate on critical systems and processes, minimizing unnecessary complexities and resource allocation.__
 - Define the people, processes, and technology included in the audit.
 - Identify in-scope requirements and controls.
 - Engage with departments to identify third-party service providers (TPSPs), clients, system/application owners, and system inventories.
 - Ensure alignment of scope with business objectives and regulatory requirements.

 ### 3. Collect Evidence
+__Collecting evidence is essential for accurately assessing an organization's cybersecurity posture.
+This step involves gathering relevant data, logs, and documentation to support findings and conclusions.__
 - Gather relevant documentation from departments:
   - Network Team: Diagrams, configurations, internal policies.
   - Accounting Team: Audit reports, third-party contracts, vendor agreements.
   - Security Team: Encryption policies, breach reports, security policies.
+- Establish key Point of Contact(s) in each department
-- Conduct interviews with key personnel (e.g., system owners, administrators, legal, HR).
+- Conduct interviews with key personnel (e.g., system owners, administrators, legal, HR)

 ### 4. Review Documentation for Compliance
+__Reviewing documents for compliance with relevant standards is important because these documents will be used throughout the rest of the audit.
+If they aren't compliant, they must be pushed back, and I cannot continue.__
-- Compare the organization's ISP against industry standards.
+- Compare the organization's ISP against relevant industry standards.
 - Highlight gaps and recommend remediation actions.
 - Identify areas requiring further investigation during the audit execution.

 ### 5. Validation Testing/System Review
+__Validation testing is essential to ensure the media protection controls are working as intended.
+This involves verifying that the controls, such as data encryption, sanitization procedures, and access restrictions, are properly implemented and functioning.__
 - Verify evidence reliability and compliance through:
-  - Hands-on system testing.
+  - Hands-on / Over-the-Shoulder system testing.
-  - Vulnerability assessments, penetration testing, and configuration checks.
+  - Vulnerability assessments, configuration checks, etc.

 ### 6. Post-Audit Procedures
+__In this step, the audit findings are compiled into a formal report.
+This includes detailing any non-compliance or weaknesses identified, along with recommendations for improving media protection controls.
+The goal is to provide actionable steps for remediation to strengthen the organization’s security posture and ensure compliance with relevant standards.__
 - **Reporting Findings**:
   - Document findings in a standardized format.
   - Highlight non-compliance areas and recommend remediation.